 Why America’s Least-Visited States Deserve a Spot on Your Bucket List

 Even the most well-traveled American has inevitable gaps on their “where I’ve been” map.
 It's a big country out there, and clocking all 50 states is a fairly universal bucket list accomplishment.
-Still, some of the less "glamorous” states are inevitably passed over -- which is a shame.
-Now more than ever, we’re daydreaming about hitting the U.S. Interstate in search of wide open spaces, desert expanses, serene beaches, stunning mountain vistas, and near-empty trails.
+Still, some of the less "glamorous” states are inevitably passed over—which is a shame.
+Now more than ever, we’re daydreaming about hitting the interstate in search of wide-open spaces, desert expanses, serene beaches, stunning mountain vistas, and near-empty trails.

-After crunching the most recently available tourism information -- spreadsheets were involved! -- we identified the 20 least-visited states in the country.
-We drilled deep to find out what makes each a destination in its own right: small-town charm, surprising food, fantastic beer, and sweeping landscapes.
-If you're feeling cooped up and stir-crazy, make a plan to visit these roads less traveled.
+After crunching the most recently available tourism information from each state (spreadsheets were involved!) we identified the 20 least-visited states in the country, many of which were obvious, some of which were absolutely shocking.
+We drilled deep to find out what makes each a destination in its own right: small-town charm, surprising food,fantastic beer, and sweeping landscapes.
+If you're feeling cooped up make a plan to visit these roads less traveled.

 Why you should visit: For starters, to scope out the territory, Kansas will pay you to move there.
 Relocate to one of its rural areas and the state will cover your income tax for the next five years.
-This is not a bad deal, because Kansas’ rural areas are -- and this truly does not get said enough -- stunning.
+This is not a bad deal, because Kansas’ rural areas are—and this truly does not get said enough—stunning.
+And some of them are really, really weird in the best possible way.
+Case in point: Lucas, the Grassroots Art Capital of Kansas.

 Few things beat a solitary morning spent among the state’s quiet fishing lakes, or its protected marshes filled with migratory birds.
 But don’t get it into your head that the best reasons to visit (or, like, buy a home in) Kansas are only about having quiet time in nature.
 Wichita is home to celebrated breweries, art galleries, urban murals, exciting new food trucks, and botanical gardens throwing live music shows when the weather’s nice.
 Kansas is in that rare sweet spot; it’s got everything you need.